johnykvsky/dummygenerator/README.md

 This package also fixes problem with FakerPHP `__destruct()` messing up with `seed`, plus various other issues.

-There are two Randomizer implementations, default `Randomizer` and if someone need it there is `XoshiroRandomizer` that allows to use `seed` for testing purposes (check `BiasedTest`).
+There are two Randomizer implementations, default `Randomizer` and if someone need it there is `XoshiroRandomizer` that allows to use `seed` for testing purposes (see [HowTo](docs/howto.md) for more).

 Providers are gone, but [here](https://github.com/johnykvsky/dummy-providers) are sample providers `en_US`,`en_GB` and `pl_PL` to show how to make them / convert from old Faker.